richardcavell/BASICloader/README.txt

 Currently BASICloader supports the following target computers:

-  * TRS-80 Color Computer 1 and 2
+  * TRS-80 Color Computer 1, 2 and 3
-  * TRS-80 Color Computer 1 and 2 with Extended Color BASIC
+  * TRS-80 Color Computer 1, 2 and 3 with Extended Color BASIC
-  * TRS-80 Color Computer 3
   * Dragon 32 and Dragon 64
   * Commodore 64